History

 In 2004, Sunrise of Africa School, Waithaka, Nairobi West was opened with three children, one teacher and one cook in a rented tin hut.

 In 2004, Sunrise of Africa School, Waithaka, Nairobi West was opened with three children, one teacher and one cook in a rented tin hut.
-In the same year, a Christian Science Society and Sunday School also started in the area.
-Two of the current Directors, Corinne Corvin and Samuel Aloyo, were also the founders of the school and have been devoted to growing the school through hard work and prayer since its inception.
-Michelle Maher, Corinne’s daughter, has joined the team and is now also a Director, committed to helping Sunrise grow and progress.
+Directors Corinne Corvin and Samuel Aloyo, along with Corinne’s late husband, George, are the founders of the school and have been devoted to growing the school through hard work and prayer since its inception.
+They have a wonderful team of friends and supporters in Kenya and around the world.
+Michelle Maher, Corinne’s daughter who lives in Australia, works with Corinne on the marketing and fundraising for the school, both working in a voluntary capacity.

 Sunrise's first classrooms in 2004

-It was always the plan to be able to purchase our own land to build a school.
-In 2008, due to the generous donations of the US Christian Science Garden Grove Church and others, this vision was realized and Sunrise of Africa School Garden Grove, Nairobi East, Kitengela, opened its nursery doors with eight children on its own five acre plot of land.
-We also started a Christian Science Society and Sunday School in Kitengela.
+It was always the plan to be able to purchase land to build a school.
+In 2008, due to the generous donations of some American friends and others, this vision was realized and Sunrise of Africa School Garden Grove, Nairobi East, Kitengela, opened its nursery doors with eight children on its own five acre plot of land.

 The plot of land Sunrise bought in 2005, thanks to kind donors